randdusing/cordova-plugin-bluetoothle/readme.md

 ### connect ###
 Connect to a Bluetooth LE device.
 The app should use a timer to limit the connecting time in case connecting is never successful.
 Once a device is connected, it may disconnect without user intervention.
 The original connection callback will be called again and receive an object with status => disconnected.
 To reconnect to the device, use the reconnect method.
 If a timeout occurs, the connection attempt should be canceled using disconnect().
 For simplicity, I recommend just using connect() and close(), don't use reconnect() or disconnect().
+Android API >= 31 requires BLUETOOTH_CONNECT permissions to connect to devices.
+You can use ```hasPermissionBtConnect``` to determine whether connect permission is granted or use ```requestPermissionBtConnect``` to prompt for it.

 ```javascript
 bluetoothle.connect(connectSuccess, connectError, params);